Baighasan/portfolio/src/content/projects/chat-royale/index.md

 Finally, I had to set up HTTPS on my server.
 I used Caddy to set this up since it makes it incredibly easy.
 Caddy acts as a reverse proxy for your backend server.
 When the client makes a request to the backend, Caddy handles certificates and encryption, then forwards the HTTP request to the backend.
 To set it up, I created a Caddyfile with the domain configured and it handled the rest.

+I also set up a simple CI/CD pipeline using GitHub Actions.
+Currently, it SSHs into the production server, pulls the code, and builds everything directly on the serverm, which is not exactly best practice.
+The plan is to build Docker images in the CI pipeline, push them to a registry, and have the server pull pre-built images instead.
+I'll also incorporate Docker secrets for handling environment variables as well.

 Here's a diagram of the final production infrastructure!

 ![Production-Infra](/production-infra.png)